Comparing a Monolithic Pipeline to a Microservice Pipeline

 The build process is the central tool for performing configuration management.
-Developers setup their build scripts (POM files) to define what versions of external libraries they want to include in the compile/link process.
+Developers set up their build scripts (POM files) to define what versions of external libraries they want to include in the compile/link process.
 The build performs configuration management by pulling code from version control based on a ‘trunk’ or ‘branch.
 A Software Bill of Material can be created to show all artifacts that were used to create the application.

-Much of what we use to do for configuring our application occurred at the software ‘build.’
+Much of what we used to do for configuring our application occurred at the software ‘build.’
 But ‘builds’ as we know them go away in a microservice pipeline.
 This is where we made very careful decisions about what versions of source code and libraries we would use to build a version of our monolithic application.
-For the most part, the version and build configuration shifts to run-time with microservices.
+For the most part, the version and build configuration shift to run-time with microservices.
 While the container image has a configuration, the broader picture of the configuration happens at run-time in the cluster via the APIs.

 The configuration management shift